-Gaga People classes are open to any person, regardless of their background in dance or movement.
+Gaga/People classes are open to any person, regardless of their background in dance or movement.
 No previous dance experience is needed.
-Gaga People classes last for one hour, the teacher will guide participants using a series of evocative instructions that build one on top of the other.
+Gaga/People classes last for one hour, the teacher will guide participants using a series of evocative instructions that build one on top of the other.
 Rather than copying a particular movement, each participant in the class actively explores these instructions, discovering how he or she can interpret the information and perform the task at hand.
-Gaga People classes offer a creative framework for participants to connect to their bodies and imaginations, increase their physical awareness, improve their flexibility and stamina and experience the pleasure of movement in a welcoming, accepting atmosphere.
+Gaga/People classes offer a creative framework for participants to connect to their bodies and imaginations, increase their physical awareness, improve their flexibility and stamina and experience the pleasure of movement in a welcoming, accepting atmosphere.

-We of course understand that committing to the full 6 weeks is difficult.
-Gaga is an inclusive practice, and we want as many people to join as we can fit!
+We of course understand that committing to the full six weeks is difficult.
+Gaga is an inclusive practice and we want as many people to join as we can fit!
 Because of that there is a limited amount of drop in spaces available, at £15/session, payable in cash before the session starts.
 The number of drop in spaces heavily depends on how many other people are attending the class, and what studio the class will be taking place in.
 Because of that, the drop in principle is very much ‘drop in’, so places can’t be booked in advance.

 Natalia was born in Poland and is now a freelance dancer and Gaga teacher based in London.
 She finished her Master’s in Theatre in Cracow and completed her degree in dance at the Dance College in Wroclaw, Poland.
 From September 2010 – September 2012 she lived in Tel Aviv exploring the Gaga movement language and was a part of the first Gaga Teachers Training Programme, certified by Ohad Naharin in 2012.

 Natalia has taught Gaga in professional contemporary dance schools such as Northern School of Contemporary Dance in Leeds (UK) and Trinity Laban Conservatoire of Music and Dance in London (UK) as a guest teacher.
 Natalia has worked with dance companies and theatres such as NDCWales in Cardiff (UK), Phoenix Dance Theatre in Leeds (UK), Central Europe Dance Theatre in Budapest (Hungary), Studio Matejka in Wroclaw (Poland) amongst others.